 Most safari camps and operators will insist that you have travel and health insurance prior to travel - what we recommend is that your health cover has you covered for the country you are travelling to and includes a remote evacuation cover.
 For the Travel Insurance we suggest you take this out shortly after booking your safari and buy the insurance that has a cancellation " for any reason " clause.
 Often a safari is booked a good many months ahead and you never know what might happen to you or your family in the time leading up to your safari.
 Often the deposits are non refundable and the closer you get to your safari travel date reduces any possibility of a refund for the safari.
 So if you do have a drama prior to your safari it is a relief to know that you will not be out that money as well.
 I think the saying of insuring what you can't afford to lose applies here.

 This is something expected and relied on by the staff in all the safari camps and countries, we will send you specifics prior to travel as to what is relevant in that country and the currency to use.
-But as a rough guide, budget on approximately US$20 per guest per day, which is in general handed over at the end of your stay and distributed amongst all camp staff and some specifically for the guides.
-But please remember that you are not obligated to do this and is dependant on what you feel is the effort and level of service you have received.
+But as a rough guide, budget on approximately US$10 per guest per day, which is in general handed over at the end of your stay and distributed amongst all camp staff.
+Your guides are usually tipped individually and a similar amount of $10 per guest day is a reasonable number to work from.
+But please remember that you are not obligated to do this and is dependent on what you feel is the effort and level of service you have received.

 Before you travel it’s a good idea to get some idea of the conditions to expect to help your packing decisions.
 We will also give advice on this when discussing your safari.